-It is quite easy to understand why companies are in dire need of information security managers: Almost every day new threats or vulnerabilities are discovered and the risk of major security incidents only seem to rise.
+It is easy to understand why companies are in dire need of information security managers: Almost every day, new threats or vulnerabilities are discovered, and the risk of major security incidents keeps rising.

-Earning a CISM certification demonstrates you have sufficient skills to understand the relationship between an information security program and broader business objectives.
-As stated before, this specific skillset is in extremely high demand and is an excellent choice for career progression.
+Earning CISM certification demonstrates that you have sufficient skills to understand the relationship between an information security program and broader business objectives.
 Here are a few practical tips to help you pass your CISM exam.

-Every year, ISACA publishes an updated version of its candidate guide.
+ISACA publishes a free updated version of its candidate guide every year.
 It provides lots of practical information for the CISM exam.
-The latest version can be freely downloaded here and can be used to review important topics such as exam registration, deadlines and key details for exam-day administration.
+You can review important topics such as exam registration, deadlines and key details for exam-day administration.
 It even contains valuable information such as the exam domains, the number of exam questions, exam length and languages.
 No candidate should take the CISM exam without reading this guide.

 Unlike other security certifications, the CISM is management-focused.
-While it is important for candidates to have a proper understanding of the technical concepts covered by the exam, it is essential to think like a manager.
-For instance, during the exam, what seems to be the perfect technical solution may not represent the correct answer.
-It is necessary to take into consideration factors such as company strategy, the costs involved and how a security control may negatively affect business process.
+While it is essential for candidates to properly understand the technical concepts covered by the exam, it is essential to think like a manager.
+For instance, during the exam, what seems to be the perfect technical solution may not be the correct answer.
+You’ll need to consider factors such as company strategy, the costs involved and how a security control may negatively affect the business process.
 Developing a manager mindset and using a holistic, business-oriented approach is the best approach for solving CISM questions.

-As with any other ISACA’s top certification, checking the official CISM Exam Resources should be a priority.
-The CISM Review Manual, available both as a hardcopy or in e-book format, is comprehensive and easy-to-navigate, as it is divided according to CISM’s four job practice areas: Information Security Governance, Information Risk Management, Information Security Program Development and Management and Information Security Incident Management.
+As with other ISACA’s top certifications, checking the official CISM Exam Resources should be a priority.
+The CISM Review Manual, available both as a hardcopy and as an e-book, is comprehensive and easy to navigate because it is divided into CISM’s four job practice areas: information security governance (17%), information security risk management (20%), information security program (33%) and incident management (30%).

 The CISM Review Manual features important items such as task and knowledge statements, self-assessment questions, suggested resources for further reading and an extensive glossary covering all the exam concepts.
-Its latest version has been updated to also include new elements like “in-practice questions,” knowledge checks designed to reinforce and enhance the learning process, and case studies, making it easier to gain a practical perspective on the exam content.
+The latest version has been updated to include new elements such as “in-practice questions,” knowledge checks designed to reinforce and enhance the learning process, and case studies, making it easier to gain a practical perspective on the exam content.

-Should you decide to use the CISM Review Manual, you can be certain the answer to each and every exam question is explained somewhere amongst its pages.
+Should you decide to use the CISM Review Manual, you can be sure the answer to every exam question is explained somewhere on its pages.

 As mentioned before, the CISM Review Manual adequately covers every inch of the exam content, but there is no substitute for practice questions when preparing for the CISM.

-You should start practicing by taking the free 50-question self-assessment from ISACA, and then move to the official CISM Review Questions, Answers & Explanations.
-It is available both as a hardcopy or as a web-based subscription service.
-Either way, the content is the same: 1,000-question pool, with answers explained in detail.
-Keep in mind while questions are not actual exam questions, the type, structure and level of difficulty fully represent what is expected of candidates during the real test.
+You should start by taking the free CISM Practice Quiz and then move to the official CISM Review Questions, Answers & Explanations, which is available both as a hardcopy and as a web-based subscription service.
+Either way, the content is similar: a question pool with answers explained in detail.
+Keep in mind that, while questions are not exam questions, the type, structure and difficulty level fully represent what is expected of candidates during the test.

-The online version can be used anywhere with an Internet connection and allows the creation of custom sample exams, ranging from quick, 20-question rounds to full, 150-question simulations.
-Its record-tracking feature facilitates the task of identifying both strengths and weaknesses based on specific domains or subjects, helping candidates focus study efforts accordingly.
+The online version allows the creation of custom sample exams, ranging from quick 20-question rounds to full 150-question simulations.
+Its record-tracking feature allows you to identify your strengths and weaknesses, based on specific domains or subjects, helping you focus your study efforts accordingly.

-When creating your study plan, be realistic about your work and life obligations.
-Try to schedule study time during your down time, or in conjunction with times when you may be using some of the material you are learning.
+Be realistic about your work and life obligations.
+Try to schedule study time during your downtime or at times when you may be using some of the material you are learning.

-Other factors to consider while creating your study plan include:
+Here are other factors to consider while creating your study plan:

-- What training method best suits you?
+What training method best suits you?
 Some people prefer self-learning, while others think there is no substitute for the classroom.
-Use your past learning experiences to help you pick the method to help you prepare best.
+Use your past learning experiences to help you pick the method that will best help you prepare.

-- How well acquainted are you already with the exam subjects?
-Your personal experience can save you some studying time, but you should take into consideration factors such as the exam length and question logic.
-Relying too much on experience alone is a poor strategy that will likely lead to bad results.
+How well acquainted are you already with the exam subjects?
+Your personal experience can save you some studying time, but you should consider factors such as exam length and question logic.
+Relying too much on experience alone is a poor strategy that will likely lead to poor results.

 Deciding to use a self-study-only approach may seem like a bold decision, but it may not be the best strategy.
-Going through a certification preparation course lets you spend time with an experienced instructor, with actual knowledge on how to beat the exam.
+A certification preparation course lets you spend time with an experienced instructor who has actual knowledge about how to pass the exam.
 It is an excellent opportunity to get all your questions answered, share experiences and strategies, and even network if it is in-person training.
 This results in a greater success rate on any certification exam.

 7. Join the CISM Exam Study Community

-The CISM Exam Study Community is sponsored by ISACA and is freely available to every candidate.
+ISACA sponsors the CISM Exam Study Community, which is freely open to every candidate.
 It was created to allow the sharing of questions, study methods and tips for the exam.
-It is coordinated by community leaders: past top candidates responsible for moderating message boards, facilitating and even driving discussions.
+Community leaders coordinate it; they are past top candidates who moderate message boards and facilitate discussions.

-Again, the CISM exam community should not be dismissed: It is a terrific place for learning what to expect the day of the exam, it costs nothing and allows candidates to ask and answer questions, read study tips, share experiences, find exam preparation resources and be in direct contact with other like-minded professionals that are facing (or have successfully faced) the same challenge.
+Again, don’t dismiss the CISM exam community: It is a terrific place for learning what to expect the day of the exam, it costs nothing and allows candidates to ask and answer questions, read study tips, share experiences, find exam preparation resources and be in direct contact with other like-minded professionals who are facing (or have successfully faced) the same challenge.

 Address these three basic items at least a week in advance of your exam:

-- Did you make the necessary arrangements to be on time at the test site?
+Did you make arrangements to be on time at the test site?
 Candidates may not be admitted to the site if they are late.
-If you are using public transportation, double check the best routes; if you are driving to the exam site, make sure you know where to park beforehand.
+If you are using public transportation, double-check the best routes; if you are driving to the exam site, make sure you know where to park beforehand.

 Use these tips to clear your mind and stay focused during the exam:

 - Be aware of time.
-During the exam, you may reach a high level of concentration I like to call “the zone.”
-This means a greater focus, which is good for problem solving, but can cause you to lose track of time.
-What may seem like seconds can be precious minutes; hours tend to pass at a very fast rate, so make sure you have time to go through every question on the exam.
+During the exam, you may reach a high level of concentration I call “the zone.”
+This means a greater focus, which is suitable for problem-solving but can cause you to lose track of time.
+What may seem like seconds can be precious minutes; hours tend to pass quickly, so make sure you have time to go through every question on the exam.

 - Try to relax.
 Remember to stretch and relax your muscles during the exam.
 A relaxed mind can help you solve difficult questions.

 - Remember, there is no reason to panic.
 Remaining calm will improve your concentration.
-If you followed your study plan correctly, your results will likely be great; if not, you will have a lot more experience during the next try!
+If you followed your study plan correctly, your results will probably be great; if not, you will have much more experience during the next try!

-All in all, earning the CISM certification is a wonderful way to demonstrate a high level of commitment with your information security management skills.
-It will show you have advanced information security expertise and also the required knowledge and experience for developing and managing a complete information security program.
-Plan ahead and use these nine tips as a basis for your study strategy, but also consider enrolling in official training.
+All in all, earning the CISM certification is a wonderful way to demonstrate a high commitment to your information security management skills.
+It will show you have advanced expertise in information security, along with the knowledge and experience required to develop and manage a complete information security program.
+Plan ahead, use these nine tips as a basis for your study strategy, and consider enrolling in ISACA CISM official training.